dfoderick/fullcycle/README.md

 1. Temperature and Hashrate of ASIC miners
 2. Alerts based on customizable rules
 3. Switch Pools and Reset miner commands
-4. Discovery of new miners on the network
+4. Discover new miners on the network
 5. Automatically configure miners with your pool worker accounts
 6. Temperature and Humidity monitoring of your mining room
 7. Photos of your mining room sent to you on a schedule
-8. Configurable, Extensible architecture built on workflow components and microservices
+8. Configurable, extensible architecture built on workflow components and microservices
 9. Web UI for monitoring and management (https://github.com/dfoderick/fullcyclereact)

 ![Bitcoin Mining Controller Hardware](/images/FullCycle_Controller.png?raw=true "Bitcoin Mining Controller Hardware")